-Today, we shall be discussing a topic that is very close and yet very far.
-Day by day, people fall victim of fake phones, knockoffs or clones.
-This article is written to help you tackle this problem so much so that you can recognize a clone/refurbished/fake phone merely by handling it for a few minutes.
-Avoid buying fake/knockoff/clone phones today by abiding by these hard and fast rules.
+Today, we shall be discussing a very close yet very far topic.
+Daily, people fall victim to fake phones, knockoffs, or clones.
+This article is written to help you tackle this problem so much that you can recognize a clone/refurbished/fake phone merely by handling it for a few minutes.
+By following these hard and fast rules, avoid buying fake/knockoff/clone phones today.

 Counterfeit/Fake phones VS knockoffs/Clones

-First off, let me describe a clone/knockoff as an exact or almost exact replica of an original device albeit, with a different branding.
-Furthermore, a clone or knockoff is a copy of the design or function of an original device, sold as a clone copy, and fully disclosed as “not the original”.
-An example of a clone/knockoff phones is a “Nokia” clone that was once produced that carried the name “Nokla”.
-Also, there’s a Chinese knock-off brand called HDC that makes a phone that’s a pure clone of One M8.
+First off, let me describe a clone/knockoff as an exact or almost exact replica of an original device, albeit with a different branding.
+Furthermore, a clone or knockoff is a copy of the design or function of an original device, sold as a clone copy, and fully disclosed as “not the original.”
+An example of a clone/knockoff phone is a “Nokia” clone that was once produced with the name “Nokla.”
+Also, a Chinese knock-off brand called HDC makes a phone that’s a pure clone of One M8.
 It’s VERY similar.
-Clones are perfect replicas of the original but they are very easy to distinguish.
+Clones are perfect replicas of the original, but they are straightforward to distinguish.
 They are a bit off.
-Knockoffs don’t just feel “right
+Knockoffs don’t just feel “right.

 Summarily, the difference between the two boils down to registered trademarks.
-A knockoff may resemble another product but does not contain any identifying logos or registered brand names.
+A knockoff may resemble another product but contains no identifying logos or registered brand names.
 In general, knockoffs don’t necessarily violate trademark law.
 A counterfeit product, on the other hand, uses a brand name or logo that is identical or nearly identical to a registered trademark, which is illegal under trademark law.

-Is there any danger buying a refurbished phone?
+Is there any danger in buying a refurbished phone?

-Another fallacy is that some people tend to equate a refurbished phone to fake or sub-standard phone.
-This is technically wrong as a refurbished phone is a used phone that has been repaired and confirmed to be in a usable condition before selling.
+Another fallacy is that some people equate a refurbished phone to a fake or sub-standard phone.
+I’m afraid that’s technically not right, as a refurbished phone is a used phone that has been repaired and confirmed to be usable before selling.

-A refurbished cell phone typically refers to a model that has been returned to the manufacturer, tested for problems, and restored to full-functioning, factory-standard condition.
+A refurbished cell phone typically refers to a model returned to the manufacturer, tested for problems, and restored to full-functioning, factory-standard condition.

 In general, refurbished phones include lightly or gently used models.
-They should be back to standard working condition, unlike “as is” models, which may or may not work.
+They should return to standard working conditions, unlike “as is” models, which may or may not work.
 Some refurbished models even include a set warranty, such as 90 days.
-During that time, if the phone fails to function properly through no fault of the owner, the seller may offer a replacement or refund.
-If you want to buy a refurbished phone, online, please buy only from credible online stores such as Amazon(Amazon offers certified refurbished which comes with 90 days warranty).
-Otherwise, buy the refurbished directly from the manufacturer
+During that time, if the phone fails to function correctly through no fault of the owner, the seller may offer a replacement or refund.
+If you want to buy a refurbished phone online, please buy only from credible online stores such as Amazon(Amazon offers certified refurbished which comes with 90 days warranty).
+Otherwise, buy the refurbished directly from the manufacturer.

-Prevention they say is better than cure.
-Under this sub-topic, I will give a general advice on how not to come into contact with a seller who could sell a clone or fake phone to you.
+Prevention, they say, is better than cure.
+Under this sub-topic, I will give general advice on how not to come into contact with a seller who could sell a clone or fake phone to you.
 Let me list what you need to do to avoid such sellers altogether.

-- Familiarize yourself with the phone you wish to buy: Ordinarily, this should be the norm for every phone shopper.
-Do extensive research on your next phone if you are will to buy it used.
-Make sure, you have a contact who already owns one and who is approachable.
-Go to such individual and entreat him to allow you get used to his phone.
-Possibly, take pictures, make videos or jot down the distinct features.
-Besides, you can also search for the phone on Youtube an watch.
-That way, you won’t spend 3 minutes on a fake or clone phone before rejecting it.
+- Familiarize yourself with the phone you wish to buy: This should be the norm for every phone shopper.
+Do extensive research on your next phone if you are willing to buy it used.
+Ensure you have a contact who already owns one and is approachable.
+Go to such an individual and entreat him to allow you to get used to his phone.
+Take pictures, make videos, or jot down the distinct features.
+Besides you can also search for the phone on Youtube and watch.
+That way, you won’t spend 3 minutes on a fake or cloned phone before rejecting it.

-- Know the person or company you are buying from: Don’t buy phones from total strangers.
-In fact, there is more to this as you can easily get jailed.
-I mean, if you buy a stolen phone, you will be prosecuted.
+- Know the person or company you buy from: Don’t buy phones from strangers.
+There is more to this, as you can quickly get jailed.
+If you buy a stolen phone, you will be prosecuted.
 Alternatively, you can be robbed or conned if you patronize a stranger.
-Also, while eBy is a credible website, if you don’t know your way around it, please don’t buy anything used on it/ Instead, make use of Amazon and make sure you select “used like new” or certified refurbished”.
-Remeber that used phones don’t come with warranties.
+Also, while eBay is a credible website, if you don’t know your way around it, please don’t buy anything used on it/ Instead, use Amazon and select “used like new” or certified refurbished.”
+Remember that used phones don’t come with warranties.
 Only refurbished phones do.

 - Very similar to the points above, you need to know every feature and specifications of the phone you are trying to buy.
 Otherwise, you can easily fall prey to clones.

-- Don’t buy a phone that you cannot use in your region: If you are in Europe/Africa, avoid a phone that can’t be used outside the United States.
-The network bands of US and Europe are different.
-You will never have any kind of warranty.
+- Don’t buy a phone you cannot use in your region: If you are in Europe/Africa, avoid a phone that can’t be used outside the United States.
+The network bands of the US and Europe are different.
+You will never have any warranty.
 And no updates.
 Moreover, it is not cool to be penny wise, pound foolish.

 Also, read the followings: